a-ariff/canvas-instant-mcp/README.md

 # Canvas Instant MCP

-Ready-to-use Canvas MCP server for Smithery.
+Ready-to-use Canvas MCP server for ChatGPT and AI assistants.
 This proxy forwards requests to a production Cloudflare Workers backend, giving you instant Canvas LMS integration without any deployment hassle.

 ## Architecture